-Pouring the foods in
+Step 3: Dump the foods in

 If the foods get too moist or runny, it may create a bad smell.
 To get rid of the smell, fluff up or air out the stuff in the bin.
 For example, if it gets quite jelly-like, put in some paper to suck up the moisture.
 Add dry food stuff like crumbled cookies or crackers to wick out the excess water.
 If the foods rot, we can take it out & put it in another compost bin to get rid of the smell.